isflavior/uglify-php/README.md

 	 "remove_comments": true,
 	 "minify_html": false
   },
-  "output": "C:/web/file_min.php" // If it's empty the promise will return the minified source code }
+  "output": "C:/web/file_min.php" // when empty the promise will return the minified source code }

 // You can use a path or the source code